-The second video in our “Message Deliverability: It’s not as simple as hitting send” series takes a deeper look at the difference between application-to-person (A2P) and person-to-person (P2P) messaging.
+Let’s take a look at the difference between application-to-person (A2P) vs. person-to-person (P2P) messaging.

-A2P messages move similarly to a highway.
+Think of A2P messages like a highway.
 You can send and receive high-volume messages from one location, like a contact center or central application, to multiple recipients at once.
 This type of messaging is used for notifications, alerts, PIN numbers, coupons and more.

 A2P number types